laravel/docs/telescope.md

 php artisan migrate
 ```

 After running `telescope:install`, you should remove the `TelescopeServiceProvider` service provider registration from your application's `config/app.php` configuration file.
-Instead, manually register Telescope's service providers in the `register` method of your `App\Providers\AppServiceProvider` class.
-We will ensure the current environment is `local` before registering the providers:
+Instead, manually register Telescope service provider in the `register` method of your `App\Providers\AppServiceProvider` class.
+We will ensure the current environment is `local` before registering the provider:

     /**
      * Register any application services.